• Home

 These Quick Vegetarian Samosas are going to change the way you snack for good.
 These golden, crunchy triangles are filled with spiced potatoes and sweet peas.
 When people smell them cooking, they all run to the kitchen.

-The best part is that they only take about 30 minutes to make by using a clever trick that is often not mentioned in most recipes.
-Instead of making dough from scratch, we’re using store-bought wrappers, like spring rolls or samosa wrappers from the freezer aisle.
-Same great taste, but a lot less time.
+The best part is that they take only about 30 minutes to make, thanks to a clever trick that is often not mentioned in most recipes.
+Instead of making dough from scratch, we’re using store-bought wrappers, like spring roll or samosa wrappers from the freezer aisle: same great taste, but a lot less time.

 Why This Recipe Is Great for Busy Families: